Design and main ideas

 Wsin f440 t1.5

-If a single big letter (W was used early) is used to start a wave oscillator of some type, and a small letter followed by a number assigns a value for frequency (f), amplitude (a), or time duration (t), then parsing is trivial.
+If a single big letter (W here) is used to start a wave oscillator of some type, and a small letter followed by a number assigns a value for frequency (f), amplitude (a), or time duration (t), then parsing is trivial.
 No abstractions for lexing or syntax trees, etc., are necessary.
 For each W the parser can simply add an oscillator node to a list, and go on to set values in the current node according to any parameter assignments (t, f, etc.) which follow while that oscillator is still being dealt with.
-Parameters can come in any order when name rather than placement indicates which is given a value – and it's also easy to allow skipping parameters, by simply giving them all default values.
+Parameters can come in any order when name rather than placement indicates which one is given a value – and it's also easy to allow skipping parameters, by simply giving them all default values.

 Several parts creating new nodes may be written in a script.
 Additional syntax can tell the parser that the next node should be given a time offset value, so that it's not interpreted as something to run in parallel with the previously added node when generating audio.
 After parsing is done, the resulting list of nodes specifies what to run or do to generate audio.